edgedb/edgedb-python/docs/api/asyncio_client.rst

 .. py:class:: AsyncIOTransaction

-    Represents a transaction or a savepoint block.
+    Represents a transaction.

     Instances of this type are yielded by a :py:class`AsyncIORetry` iterator.

-    .. py:coroutinemethod:: start()

-        Start a transaction or create a savepoint.

-    .. py:coroutinemethod:: commit()

-        Exit the transaction or savepoint block and commit changes.

-    .. py:coroutinemethod:: rollback()

-        Exit the transaction or savepoint block and discard changes.

     .. describe:: async with c:

-        Start and commit/rollback the transaction or savepoint block automatically when entering and exiting the code inside the context manager block.
+        Start and commit/rollback the transaction
+        automatically when entering and exiting the code inside the context manager block.

     .. py:coroutinemethod:: query(query, *args, **kwargs)

-        Acquire a connection and use it to run a query and return the results as an :py:class:`edgedb.Set <edgedb.Set>` instance.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run a query and return the results as an :py:class:`edgedb.Set` instance.
+The temporary
+        connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query()
         <edgedb.AsyncIOClient.query>` for details.

     .. py:coroutinemethod:: query_single(query, *args, **kwargs)

-        Acquire a connection and use it to run an optional singleton-returning query and return its element.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run an optional singleton-returning query and return its element.
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query_single()
         <edgedb.AsyncIOClient.query_single>` for details.

     .. py:coroutinemethod:: query_required_single(query, *args, **kwargs)

-        Acquire a connection and use it to run a singleton-returning query and return its element.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run a singleton-returning query and return its element.
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query_required_single()
         <edgedb.AsyncIOClient.query_required_single>` for details.

     .. py:coroutinemethod:: query_json(query, *args, **kwargs)

-        Acquire a connection and use it to run a query and return the results as JSON.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run a query and return the results as JSON.
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query_json()
         <edgedb.AsyncIOClient.query_json>` for details.

     .. py:coroutinemethod:: query_single_json(query, *args, **kwargs)

-        Acquire a connection and use it to run an optional singleton-returning query and return its element in JSON.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run an optional singleton-returning query and return its element in JSON.
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query_single_json()
         <edgedb.AsyncIOClient.query_single_json>` for details.

     .. py:coroutinemethod:: query_required_single_json(query, *args, **kwargs)

-        Acquire a connection and use it to run a singleton-returning query and return its element in JSON.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run a singleton-returning query and return its element in JSON.
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query_requried_single_json()
         <edgedb.AsyncIOClient.query_required_single_json>` for details.

     .. py:coroutinemethod:: execute(query)

-        Acquire a connection and use it to execute an EdgeQL command (or commands).
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to execute an EdgeQL command
+        (or commands).
+The temporary connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.execute()
         <edgedb.AsyncIOClient.execute>` for details.